Duhamel scandal

-The scandal was compared to a "bomb" launched on Sciences Po and to an "unpinned grenade".
-Olivier Duhamel, who was president of the National Foundation of Sciences Po, resigned along with other members of the board.
-It led to other scandals and a succession crisis.
-The hashtag #SciencesPorcs was also created.
-While the book and media coverage questioned Sciences Po's responsibility in covering up sexual abuse and other acts of pedophilia, the school was ultimately exonerated of the allegations.

 History and scandal

-Olivier Duhamel was the president of the Fondation Nationale des Sciences Politiques (FNSP), which oversees and finances Sciences Po, and a revered professor and politician.
-After the sexual abuse allegations, Duhamel resigned from his job at the FNSP, as host of a popular radio programme on Europe 1, and deleted his Twitter account.
+Olivier Duhamel, a revered professor and politician, was also president of the Fondation Nationale des Sciences Politiques (FNSP) which oversees and finances Sciences Po.
+After the sexual abuse allegations Duhamel resigned from his job at the FNSP, as host of a popular radio programme on Europe 1, and deleted his Twitter account.

 In her book, Camille Kouchner explains that dozens of her mother's intellectual friends knew about the abuse but chose to keep quiet.
-It has been reported that Duhamel also organized events with the French intelligentsia, involving adults and children partaking in sexual acts and alcohol consumption.
-In La Familia Grande, Camille Kouchner depicts the environment in which such events took place, and how the intelligentsia justified them intellectually.
+French news magazine L'Obs reported that Duhamel also organized events with the French intelligentsia involving adults and children partaking in sexual acts and alcohol consumption.
+In La Familia Grande, Kouchner depicts the environment in which such events took place, and how the intelligentsia justified them intellectually.
 Nudity among children and adults was encouraged.
 Duhamel took photos of children and adults and hung them in large format on the walls.
-According to a witness who talked to Le Nouvel Obs but whose identity has not been revealed, children were told about sex and then asked to mime sexual acts in front of their parents.
+According to a witness who talked to L'Obs but whose identity has not been revealed, children were told about sex and then asked to mime sexual acts in front of their parents.
 Twelve-year-old girls were dressed in provocative clothes and makeup, and sent to dance with 40-year-old men.
 Older children were asked to tell the audience about their first sexual experiences.
 Young boys were "offered" to older women.
 All of these acts were "brushed aside and silenced based on 1970s hedonism and complex parents-children relations."

-The abuse allegedly started in 1989 when Camille's brother was fourteen-years-old.
-In 2008 that he, 33 years-old, revealed the sexual abuse to his mother Évelyne Pisier and aunt Marie-France Pisier. Évelyne Pisier, professor at Sciences Po did not leave her husband and defended him.
-Marie-France Pisier, on the other hand, took great offence at the event and her sister's inaction.
+The abuse of Camille's brother allegedly started in 1989 when he was fourteen years old.
+He confided in his sister Camille but swore her to secrecy.
+By 2008, as a 33 year old father, he refused to allow his children to spend holidays with his mother, Évelyne Pisier and Duhamel.
+He revealed the sexual abuse to his mother when she questioned this, and then later to his aunt Marie-France Pisier. Évelyne, a professor at Sciences Po, allegedly believed the story but sided with her husband.
+Marie-France Pisier, on the other hand, took great offence at the abuse and her sister's inaction.
 In 2011, Marie-France Pisier was found dead in her swimming pool.
-The underlying cause of death was registered as suicide, but it is unclear if this tragic event is linked to the above-mentioned scandal. Évelyne Pisier passed away in 2017.
+The death was ruled a suicide, and a link to the above-mentioned scandal was found to be unclear. Évelyne Pisier died in 2017.

-Bernard Kouchner learned about it in the 2010s and wanted to bash Duhamel, but Camille Kouchner prevented him.
-He went on to applaud his children's courage and honesty.
+Bernard Kouchner learned about the abuse in the 2010s and wanted to physically assault Duhamel, but Camille prevented him.
+Bernard went on to applaud his children's courage and honesty.